doronl07/888-DevOps-HS/README.md

 3. Using ansible, if it's a linux machine, please Install apache and if it's a windows machine, please install IIS.
 4. Using Jinja file, please change httpd.conf to listen only on port 8080.
 4. Create a test website on the IIS on port 80 using ansible (note: ansible has modules).
 5. Create an empty test.txt file on the ansible machine.
-Copy the test.txt file to the root site on both machines (Bonus: Create another file called default.html.
-Using Jinja, input into it the date_time (can be taken from ansible facts) and copy it to the root site on both machines.).
+Copy the test.txt file to the root site on both machines.
 6. Recycle the app pool of the new test website using ansible.

 Tip:
 -	Use only ansible and ansible modules. 😊

 Bonus:
+-   Create a default.html file.
+Using Jinja, input into it the date_time (can be taken from ansible facts) and copy it to the root site on both Linux and Windown machines.
--   encrypt the local linux and windows users with vault.
+-   Encrypt the local linux and windows users with vault.

 ## Powershell
 -	Notepad is the most important process on our system, and it must be running the whole time, unless we are under maintenance.